ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     the one formatted `http://<node_id>:<port_number>/lab?token=<string>`.
 Your local
     browser will not recognise the `<node_id>` part of the address.

-!!! note
-    You willl of course need to use a different hostname for the SSH tunnel if you're running on the ARCHER2 4-cabinet system, `login-4c.archer2.ac.uk`.

 ## Using Dask Job-Queue on ARCHER2

 The Dask-jobqueue project makes it easy to deploy Dask on ARCHER2.